The Doctor who Infected Himself to Solve a Medical Mystery

 1st October 2019

-The fascinating story of the discovery of a corkscrew-shaped bacteria (helicobacter pylori) and it’s link to stomach ulcers and stomach cancer.
+The fascinating story of the discovery of a corkscrew-shaped bacteria (helicobacter pylori) and its link to stomach ulcers and stomach cancer.

 Australian doctors Barry Marshall and Robin Warren discovered that H. pylori could lead to peptic (stomach and duodenal) ulcers.
 Having taken biopsies from patients with stomach ulcers and culturing the organisms in the lab, the doctors discovered the bacteria and its link to stomach ulcers following a clinical trial with 100 patients in 1982.